phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 The test uses the `assert_eq` to assert that `0` and `1` are equal.
 This of course fails, so that our test panics as desired.
 Note that we need to manually print the function name using `serial_print!` here because we don't use the `Testable` trait.

-When we run the test through `cargo xtest --test should_panic` we see that it is successful because the test panicked as expected.
+When we run the test through `cargo test --test should_panic` we see that it is successful because the test panicked as expected.
 When we comment out the assertion and run the test again, we see that it indeed fails with the _"test did not panic"_ message.

 A significant drawback of this approach is that it only works for a single test function.
 With multiple `#[test_case]` functions, only the first function is executed because the execution cannot continue after the panic handler has been called.
 I currently don't know of a good way to solve this problem, so let me know if you have an idea!